Research Outreach Specialist

 - Contribute to overall MAISRC activities such as strategic planning, reporting, and budgeting.

-- Keep current with developments in the communications/marketing field and apply to MAISRC programs.
+- Keep current with developments in the fields of science communication, community relations, and stakeholder engagement, and apply to MAISRC outreach activities.

-- Assist with other duties as needed (e.g. scheduling relevant meetings, drafting meeting minutes, ordering communications equipment/supplies).
+- Assist with other duties as needed (e.g. scheduling relevant meetings, drafting meeting minutes, ordering outreach related equipment/supplies).

 - Strong writing ability, particularly with scientific and/or dense technical information, and appreciation for the role of science communications